aidilwrk-max/PDF-Filler-Project-2/README.md

             }

             try {
-                // Changing this line to find your renamed 'template.pdf.pdf' const existingPdfBytes = await fetch('./template.pdf.pdf').then(res => {
+                // Changing this line to find your renamed 'template.pdf' const existingPdfBytes = await fetch('./template.pdf').then(res => {
                     if(!res.ok) throw new Error('PDF file not found');
                     return res.arrayBuffer();
                 });